mahidhar/icpp25_ai_on_amd/Session1.md

 cd /cosmos/vast/scratch/$USER
 ```

-## Build a container from a docker image
+## Build a PyTorch container from a docker image

-We will set the TMPDIR to the node local NVMe scratch space and then build the container.
+We will load the singularity module, set the TMPDIR to the node local NVMe scratch space, and then build the container.

 ```
 module load singularitypro